Albert Austin Harding: Death and accomplishments

-Harding had been plagued with an illness after his retirement.
-On December 3, 1958, Albert Austin Harding died in Champaign, Illinois.
+Harding was ill after his retirement.
+On December 3, 1958, Albert Austin Harding died of cancer in Champaign, Illinois.
 The Band Building had been dedicated in March of that year.

 Harding served as the treasurer of the American Bandmasters Association for several years.
 From 1937 to 1938, he was the ABA's President.
 In 1956, he succeeded John Philip Sousa and Edwin Franko Goldman as Honorary Life President.
 For the College Band Directors National Association, he became an Honorary Life President, and he was also a founding member of the Alpha Xi chapter of the Phi Mu Alpha Sinfonia.

 He received Honorary Doctor of Music degrees from Phillips University, Enid, Oklahoma and Davidson College, Davidson, North Carolina, in 1936.

 The "A.A.
 Harding March" composed by Carl Mader and F.M.
 Bierow in Harding's honor was published by the Columbia Band Instruments Company in Chicago.
 Harding was uncomfortable playing a march with his name as the title so he cut the titles off the band parts and always referred to it as "March number 20".
 When the Summer Band played the march on the 27 June 2019 Twilight Concert the band parts for number 20 still had no titles.

 As Director of Bands Harding transcribed more than 150 orchestral compositions for his concert bands.
 Most of these remain unpublished.
 However he allowed six transcriptions to be published by Neil Kjos Music Company so that the royalties could be used to fund the A.A.
 Harding Awards given annually to outstanding band members.
 The six with dates of publication are: